mlcommons/training/speech_recognition/README.md

 NOTE: remember to modify paths in `docker/run-dev.sh` as appropriate (e.g., replace line 3 with the base path for the repo `~/mlperf/reference/speech_recognition` or similar).

+The model will run until the specified target accuracy is achieved or 10 full epochs have elapsed, whichever is sooner.
+The maximum number of epochs, along with other network parameters, can be viewed and modified in `pytorch/params.py`.

 # 3. Dataset/Environment
 ### Publication/Attribution
 ["OpenSLR LibriSpeech Corpus"](http://www.openslr.org/12/) provides over 1000 hours of speech data in the form of raw audio.